 All students are expected to earn a .5 credit in Computer Science in order to graduate.
-Those who completed their Digital Technology Portfolio in 8th Grade may as part of this course, and participate in competitions through FIRST.
-Students will learn to code using the text-based programming language of Python.
+Those who completed their Digital Technology Portfolio in 8th Grade may choose any CS course for that credit.
+Those Students will learn to code using the text-based programming language of Python.
 We will program a small robot for the first half of the course and then spend the second half programming a video game on the desktops.